shyamsg/JellyBelly/python/README.md

 2) JELLYVECS.belly_loadvec
 This is a generator that outputs two dimentional vectors in batches of a specific size.
 If you would like to load more than one vector at a time use this function.
 Any number of vectors can be loaded.
 DEAULT: 100

+Future routines such as random vector access will be implemented.
 ```python
 for vec in jellyvec.belly_loadvec(1000):
         print(vec.shape)